marcorombach/laravel-aaf-radius/README.md

 Simple Radius Authentication for 2FA Radius Servers like NetIQ AAF.
 To use this package, the Laravel User Model needs at least a field named username.
+It's recommended to define a post login route and a error route.
+The error route is called with a flashed session variable (session('error')) containing information to display.

+To configure this package with NetIQ Advanced Authentication, the NAS (RADIUS Client) has to be registered on the RADIUS Policy page.
 ## Installation

 Install the package via composer: